Stowmarket IP14 1ET

 A live version of ‘Woods’, taken from their forthcoming EP:

 Tropic of Xhao is a 3-piece psychedelic band led by singer/guitarist Lulah Belle.
-Backed up by Connor on synth bass and organ/keys, and Liam on drums the band attempt to forge an original sound – a guitar band with dance influences, but with an organic feel as opposed to relying too heavily on electronics and the harder edge of more recent dance music.
-Musical reference points also include more traditional psych elements, with the organ and rhodes sounds that Connor provides being just as important as the overdriven guitar.
-Rather than going into psych freakouts, the emphasis is nearly always on keeping a danceable rhythm of some sort, be it breakbeat or offbeat.
+Backed up by Connor on synth bass and organ/keys, and various live drummers.
+The band attempt to forge an original sound – a guitar band with dance influences, but with an organic feel as opposed to relying too heavily on electronics and the harder edge of more recent dance music.
+Musical reference points also include more traditional psych elements, with the organ and rhodes sounds that Connor provides being just as important as the guitar.

-Notable support slots include Melt Yourself Down, Shitwife, Acid Mothers Temple, Sister Mantos and Mixmaster Morris.
+Notable support slots include Melt Yourself Down, Shitwife, Acid Mothers Temple, Animal Noise, and Superglu.
+Upcoming gigs over Summer 2017 include Desert Mountain Tribe and Desperate Journalist, with some festival dates as well.
 Debut single ‘He Hex’ was released on 22nd April, featuring Katrina Ford (Celebration/Mt.
 Royal) and can be found here:

 Tropic of Xhao has also received attention recently for their involvement in The PAIX Project, covering Eagles of Death Metal along with 30 or so other bands to raise money for the Paris terror attack victims.
 The Tropic of Xhao version has been featured in The Village Voice, Sound on Sound and BBC Radio.
 This is the track: